pglez82/solid-react-example/README.md

 ```

 ### How to login
 For logging in, we have a `LoginButton` component.
-Login in solid is carried out by another site (the pod provider), so we must handle the redirect when comming back from the login process.
+Login in solid is carried out by another site (the pod provider), so we must handle the redirect when coming back from the login process.

 ```javascript
 const LoginForm = () => {